 Integrates with many popular tools

-Intrusive ads on free version
+Intrusive ads on the free version

 A free forever plan for one user